nick-dangerously/oblique-strategies/README.md

 Something like the I Ching for artists.

 The original format is a deck of cards.
 This uses gifs.
 It uses the Giphy API to retrieve a (somewhat) related gif to each strategy.
-For additional inspiration, "Dadaist-Mode" can be enabled which returns a random gif (recommended for maximum inspiration).
+"Dadaist-Mode" can be enabled which returns a completely random gif (recommended for maximum inspiration).

 ## Try It Out
 [http://oblique-strategies.thenickchin.com](http://oblique-strategies.thenickchin.com)